Montessori Program Overview

 Montessori Program: The Second Plane of Development

 The teacher's presentations at this level appeal to the child’s sense of wonder at the universe and its marvelous details.
 Children are ready at this age, too, for their own research projects, chosen according to their own interests and passions.
-Children in the Elementary Levels have the opportunity for "going out" experiences – chaperoned trips of small groups to museums or local businesses to expand on the children's chosen research projects.
+Children in the Elementary Levels have the opportunity for "going out" experiences – walking to the Lake Bluff Library, and chaperoned trips of small groups to museums or local businesses to expand on their chosen research projects.